Royce Dividend Value Fund Manager Commentary

 Important Performance and Expense Information

 All performance information reflects past performance, is presented on a total return basis, reflects the reinvestment of distributions, and does not reflect the deduction of taxes that a shareholder would pay on fund distributions or the redemption of fund shares.
 Past performance is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate, so that shares may be worth more or less than their original cost when redeemed.
-Shares redeemed within 30 days of purchase may be subject to a 1% redemption fee, payable to the Fund, which is not reflected in the performance shown above; if it were, performance would be lower.
 Current month-end performance may be higher or lower than performance quoted and may be obtained at www.royceinvest.com.
 Gross operating expenses reflect the Fund's total gross annual operating expenses for the Service Class and include management fees, 12b-1 distribution and service fees, and other expenses.
 Net operating expenses reflect contractual fee waivers and/or expense reimbursements.
 All expense information is reported as of the Fund's most current prospectus.
-Royce has contractually agreed, without right of termination, to waive fees and/or reimburse expenses to the extent necessary to maintain the Service Class's net annual operating expenses (excluding brokerage commissions, taxes, interest, litigation expenses, acquired fund fees and expenses, and other expenses not borne in the ordinary course of business) at or below 1.34% through April 30, 2023.
+Royce has contractually agreed, without right of termination, to waive fees and/or reimburse expenses to the extent necessary to maintain the Service Class's net annual operating expenses (excluding brokerage commissions, taxes, interest, litigation expenses, acquired fund fees and expenses, and other expenses not borne in the ordinary course of business) at or below 1.34% through April 30, 2025.

 Current month-end performance may be obtained at our Prices and Performance page.